genebean/piweatherrock-docs/content/en/docs/Troubleshooting/_index.md

 Below are a couple of tips based on issues I’ve either run into myself or others have reported.
 Suggestions for Addison’s are welcome.

+> **NOTE:** all the tips below are from the older version that required cloning the code from GitHub.
+New tips will be added as issues arise.

 ## Setup scrip error

 > Error: Evaluation Error: Operator '[]' is not applicable to an Undef Value. at /home/pi/PiWeatherRock/setup.pp:3:4 on node pi.home